vpalacio/docker-mastering_ansible_course/README.md

 ----------
 This is a personal repo and contents here are strictly for testing purposes for following along in the Mastering Ansible class.
 There is no relationship between the author/teacher of the class.
 Please use at your own discretion.

 The containers are built to permit root login via ssh to the worker nodes.
-I intend
+This is not best practice and is only used here to facilitate practice linux containers to use alongside the class.
+One should consider changing the password in the Dockerfile.

 How to use:
 -----------